 Because of our unique community development model, communities are empowered and projects become sustainable, they are not fully dependent on Western short term missions teams to complete or maintain.
 This allows each team time and energy to pursue relationships as they work alongside community members on projects and through visits in their homes and churches.

-Each trip provides a unique opportunity to engage and interact with members of a 410 Bridge community.
+Each trip provides an unique opportunity to engage and interact with members of a 410 Bridge community.
 Teams start to see ‘our neighbors’ have the same hopes and dreams that we do.
 We see teams encounter life changing experiences, and inspired to continue using their gifts to serve the Kingdom.

-Current Open Trips
+The 410 Bridge Open Trips

 If you have an interest in serving with us, but are not currently connected to a 410 Bridge church partner team, we offer opportunities to serve on an Open Trip.